jlvertol/parallaxbg/README.md

 In Fedora: `SDL2-devel` and `SDL2_image-devel`

-When you're done with that, use `cargo build` on the base directory to build the application.
+When you're done with that, clone this repository and use `cargo build` on the base directory to build the application.
 The compiler will inform you if you're missing dependencies.

 Testing
 -------